Efaideleon/learning_resources/my_notes/software_architecture/class_diagram_uml_guidelines.md

 * **Interfaces:** Similar to classes but represent contracts for behavior without implementation.
 Represented by a circle with the interface name.
 * **Abstract Classes:** Classes that cannot be instantiated directly.
 Their names are italicized in the class diagram.
 * **Notes:** Can be added to provide additional information or clarify relationships.
 Represented by a rectangle with a folded corner.

+## Things to Improve

+* It's important to specify parameters for functions
+* It's importnat to specify what one class depends on from the other class
+* It's importnat to specify the public/private status of the function or variable
+* Document every function even if its just the brief.
+* All variables must come from a struct/class and not just be loose and random unless they are local variables.
+This is specailly true for parameters to functions